bhontz/icebreaker/AWSENDPOINT.md

     (env) $ pip install zappa

-Now you can run zappa from your terminal (command prompt) and follow along with the prompted questions, confirming each of the default selections as prompted.
+Now you can run zappa from your terminal (command prompt) and follow along with the prompted questions, **confirming each of the default selections as you are prompted.**

     (env) user:icebreaker$ zappa init